 Most companies doing SEO through link building, however, would rather write a check than do the harder work of producing great content and encouraging people to just link to it because it’s cool.
 And so this company has reached out to you and offered $$ in return for a link.
 You get some cash out of the deal and they get another inbound link that helps them rise higher in the search results.
 A win:win, as long as you don’t worry about Google figuring out that’s what happened and penalizing your page for selling links.
 No surprise, these are known as dofollow links to differentiate them from nofollow.

-HOW DO I MAKE A LINK NOFOLLOW?
+HOW TO MAKE A LINK “NOFOLLOW”

-The easiest way to turn a link into a nofollow link is to simply delve into the HTML source.
+The easiest way to turn a regular Web page link into a nofollow link is to simply delve into the HTML source.
 Don’t worry, it’s not too crazy convoluted.
 As an example, perhaps I want to link to a favorite place of mine, the Denver Museum of Nature & Science in Denver, Colorado.

 <a href="https://www.dmns.org/">Denver Museum of Nature & Science</a>